munificent/craftinginterpreters/book/statements-and-state.md

 from the block's visit method.

 I considered that for jlox, but it's kind of tedious and verbose adding an environment parameter to every single visit method.
+To keep the book a little simpler, I went with the mutable field.

 </aside>